bastiencyr/tetris-rs/README.md

  - iterators and closures (https://doc.rust-lang.org/book/ch13-00-functional-features.html)

 The c++ version suffers from a lot of problems.
 So, this tetris in rust uses a MVC design pattern to improve lisibility and unlike the cpp version, there are more abstractions.
-Some ui components are implemented in a library to strengthen the boundary between the model and the view.
+Some ui components are implemented in a library to strengthen the boundary between the Model and the View.
 The ui components are not signal based but the menu ui will be.